JimLocke101/cardiacID/PRODUCTION_DEPLOYMENT_GUIDE.md

 # CardiacID - Production Deployment Guide

-**Status:** ✅ **PRODUCTION READY**
+**Status:** ⚠️ **BETA / RESEARCH USE ONLY**
 **Date:** 2025-11-18
-**Version:** 1.0.0
+**Version:** 0.7.0-beta

 ---

 ## 🎯 EXECUTIVE SUMMARY

-CardiacID is now **100% PRODUCTION-READY** with:
+**IMPORTANT: This is a research prototype, NOT production-ready for enterprise use.**

+CardiacID current status:
-- ✅ Real Apple Watch ECG biometric authentication (96-99% accuracy)
+- ✅ Real Apple Watch ECG biometric processing (accuracy untested)
-- ✅ Real PPG continuous monitoring (85-92% accuracy)
+- ⚠️ PPG monitoring uses placeholder matching scores (not production-ready)
-- ✅ Real Watch-iPhone connectivity with auto-discovery
+- ✅ Real Watch-iPhone connectivity (status only - heart rate sync incomplete)
-- ✅ DOD-level AES-256 encryption
+- ✅ DOD-level AES-256 encryption (fully functional)
-- ✅ No demo/mock code in production paths
+- ⚠️ Some placeholder code in biometric matching algorithms
-- ✅ Complete end-to-end biometric authentication system
+- ⚠️ Accuracy claims unverified - requires extensive testing

+**See HONEST_TECHNICAL_ASSESSMENT.md for detailed analysis of what works vs. what doesn't.**

 ---